AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-15.md

 **Microsoft Azure** provides tools like Synapse Analytics, Data Factory, and Event Hubs.
 It often appeals to enterprise environments already invested in Microsoft’s ecosystem, offering deep integration with Active Directory, Power BI, and other services.

 Each platform brings its own pricing models, performance characteristics, and operational trade-offs.
-Choosing one often comes down to organizational context—existing infrastructure, skillsets, and vendor relationships.
+Choosing one often comes down to organizational context - existing infrastructure, skillsets, and vendor relationships.

 ## Designing for Agility